| Emily Zimmerman|

 Suck, Swallow, Respiration & Speech in Premature and Full Term Infants

 Research Focus: Dr. Zimmerman directs the Speech & Neurodevelopment Lab (SNL).
-The main goal of the SNL is to create assessments and therapeutic interventions that enhance suck, swallow, respiration, and neurodevelopmental outcomes.
+The main goal of the SNL is to create assessments and therapeutic interventions that enhance suck, swallow, respiration, and neurodevelopmental outcomes in infants.
 Of particular interest are multisensory interventions that improve oral feeding in preterm infants.

-Professor Zimmerman teaches courses in Language Development and Anatomy and Physiology of the Vocal Mechanism.
+Professor Zimmerman teaches courses in Language Development and Anatomy and Physiology of the Speech and Hearing Mechanisms.

 Zimmerman, E., Keunen, K., Norton, M., Lahav, A. (2013).
 Weight Gain Velocity in Very Low-Birth-Weight Infants: Effects of Exposure to Biological Maternal Sounds.
 American J. Perinatology, [Epub ahead of print].